-In partnership with the Pennsylvania Department of Labor & Industry’s Office of Vocational Rehabilitation and local business partners, Project SEARCH is a unique program that offers adults with disabilities the tools and training they need to work a minimum of 20 hours per week in a job that matches their interests and capabilities.
-The program is broken down into three sections: classroom training, internships and job development.
+In partnership with the Pennsylvania Department of Labor & Industry's Office of Vocational Rehabilitation and local business partners, Project SEARCH is a unique program that offers adults with disabilities the tools and training they need to work a minimum of 20 hours per week in a job that matches their interests and capabilities.
+The program is broken down into four sections: classroom training, internships, job development, and on the job support.

 During time in the classroom, our Project SEARCH interns are trained in the following skills:

-- Work readiness includes, but is not limited to: education on worker characteristics, professionalism, dress, communications, rules, etc.
+- Work readiness includes, but is not limited to: education on worker characteristics, professionalism, communication, workplace rules and expectations, conflict resolution, financial literacy, etc.

 - Business communication: developing a resume, writing a cover letter, completing an application, etc.